mooltipass/minible/aux_main_mcu_protocol.md

 **Serial Link Specs**
 Ideally, we'd like to start answering any message within 1ms (minimum HID send window).
 On a purely link layer, this means sending 536x2 bytes in less than one ms (1.07Mbit/s).
-As MCUs are running at 48MHz and given we use integer clock dividers, the current serial clock is set to 6MHz.
+As MCUs are running at 48MHz and given we use integer clock dividers, the current serial clock is set to 3MHz (max value for 16x oversampling).